Shubham18091998/VaccineAvailabilityNotifier/README.md

 # VaccineAvailabilityNotifier

-How to run this script to get notification for Covid Vaccine availability:-
+How to run this script to get notification for Covid Vaccine availability(For Windows):-

 Step-1:Clone the github repository on your local system using the following command in GitBash.